sjsrey/ors/ors.md

 scientific software on a regular basis.
-In addition to the technologies,  the traditional roles of author, reviewer, and editor were mapped into those of participants in an open source software development model is innovative.
+In addition to the technologies,  the traditional roles of author, reviewer, and editor were mapped into those of participants in an open source software development model.
 In this model developers (authors) wishing to contribute a new software feature (article) to a field issue a pull request (submission) to the project (journal).
 That pull request (manuscript submission) is then reviewed by the community (editor and